Inalco in the media

 Hui-Yeon Kim, lecturer in Korean language and civilization, spoke on:

-- France culture, on September 11, "Pax Americana, la paix selon Trump" - Episode 4/5: North Korea: le retour de flamme?
+- France culture, September 11, "Pax Americana, la paix selon Trump" - Episode 4/5: North Korea: the flashback?

 L'Inalco was quoted in:

-- Le parisien étudiant, on September 13, Free tour of Inalco's historic site - Heritage Days 2025
+- Le parisien étudiant, September 13, Free tour of the Inalco historic site - Heritage Days 2025

 - AEF, September 8, In 2024-2025, France welcomed nearly 445,000 foreign students, 3% more than last year (Campus France)

-- eVous, September 7, Heritage Days 2025 in Paris: The program in the 7th arrondissement
+- you, on September 7, Heritage Days 2025 in Paris: The program in the 7th arrondissement

-- Paroles d'Histoire, on September 14, 399.
+- Paroles d'Histoire, September 14, 399.
 Occupied Japan, with Michael Lucken

 - Podcast Paroles d'Histoire, September 8, 399.
 Occupied Japan, with Michael Lucken